Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/weapons.rst

 TWS
 ^^^

-When using the AIM-54 with TWS the WCS automatically prioritises the tracked targets, giving them a firing order number indicating missile launch order.
+When using the AIM-54 with TWS the WCS automatically prioritizes the tracked targets, giving them a firing order number indicating missile launch order.
-As the first target is launched at the first tracks number is removed and the other tracks numbers are decreased by one.
+As the first target is launched at the first track's number is removed and the other tracks' numbers are decreased by one.

 To continue to engage track 2 through 6 the pilot thus depresses the trigger once for each target, waits until the missile is clear and then depresses the trigger again for the next missile and so on until the desired number of missiles are away.